jackliusr/kubernetes-the-hard-way/README.md

 # Kubernetes The Hard Way

+I want to do the setup in docker enviornment due to the quick feedback loop, so I can learn most of things in the fast way.
+Machine provisions and network setup are needed to do seperate practices.
+Maybe terraform can be used to setup nodes and networks.

+This repository will combine the contents are from https://github.com/brightzheng100/kubernetes-the-hard-way-on-docker and kelseyhightower/kubernetes-the-hard-way.

 This tutorial walks you through setting up Kubernetes the hard way.
 This guide is not for people looking for a fully automated command to bring up a Kubernetes cluster.
 If that's you then check out [Google Kubernetes Engine](https://cloud.google.com/kubernetes-engine), or the [Getting Started Guides](https://kubernetes.io/docs/setup).

 Kubernetes The Hard Way is optimized for learning, which means taking the long route to ensure you understand each task required to bootstrap a Kubernetes cluster.